leafsphp/mvc-core/README.md

 ## Including in earlier versions

-You can include mvc core in earlier versions of Leaf MVC and Leaf API manually simply by removing the already existing `Config/functions.php` file and including this in `Config/bootstrap.php`
+You can include mvc core in earlier versions of Leaf MVC and Leaf API manually simply by removing the already existing `Config/functions.php` and `Config/bootstrap.php` files.
+That's it.

 ## Basic Usage